 There are a few basic rules you need to follow to succeed with fermenting vegetables.
 Here they are:

-Use spring water.
-The tap water has chlorine, and the point of chlorine is to kill harmful bacteria, but beneficial bacteria (the good ones) are the main ingredient of the fermentation process.
-It makes sense to use spring water or filtered water that filters chlorine.
+- Use spring water.
+Tap water has chlorine, and the point of chlorine is to kill harmful bacteria, but beneficial bacteria (the good ones) are the main ingredient of the fermentation process.
+It makes sense to use spring water or filtered water.

-Do not completely close your jars.
+- Do not completely close your jars.
 Of course, I made this mistake in the past because I’m obsessed with tightly closing jars and containers.
 After filling your jars with the vegetables and the brine, add a lid on top but don’t tighten it.
-I use the canning jars you see in the picture and just put the lid down, without closing and without the rubber ring.
+I use the canning jars you see in the picture and just put the lid down without the rubber ring.
 Now and then, remove the lid and press the vegetables with a clean fork to let more air in.
+If you have some fermentation weights around, you can use them, but if you don’t, it’s ok.

 What are the vegetables that work together for fermented mixed vegetables?